-- 2.292.30 An application may be reported to Committee where one or more petitions (including pro-forma letters paragraph 2.16 above) that meet the General Requirements for a Representation (paragraph 2.15 above) have been received that additionally meet all the following Criteria: - Each Petition is received by the Development Management service within the Statutory Notification Period (paragraphs 2.8 to 2.10 above). - Each Petition is from a person who lives at or operates from an address which is within the London Borough of Croydon. - Each Petition objects to the application and contains the reason(s) for this. - All such Petitions contain a total of at least 20 signatures with clearly readable and bona fide names and addresses from within the Borough of Croydon. - 2.302.31 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is for approval.
+- 2.33 An application may be reported to Committee where one or more petitions (including pro-forma letters paragraph 2.16 above) that meet the General Requirements for a Representation (paragraph 2.15 above) have been received that additionally meet all the following Criteria: - Each Petition is received by the Development Management service within the Statutory Notification Period (paragraphs 2.8 to 2.10 above). - Each Petition is from a person who lives at or operates from an address which is within the London Borough of Croydon. - Each Petition objects to the application and contains the reason(s) for this. - All such Petitions contain a total of at least 20 signatures with clearly readable and bona fide names and addresses from within the Borough of Croydon. - Where those who have signed a petition are well aware of the purpose and reasoning for signing the petition, which should be specific to material planning considerations only. - 2.34 Petitions will not be accepted where the wording of the petition has been varied, post those having signed the petition.
+The wording of petitions and pro-forma letters will be published in full by the Council on its website. - 2.35 The application will only be reported to Committee under these Criteria where the recommendation by the Director of Planning and Strategic Transport is for approval. - 2.36 Where such petition(s) (including pro-forma letters paragraph 2.16 above) contain less than 20 such signatories, they will collectively be treated as forming a single Representation for the purposes of deciding whether an application will be referred to Committee.